PaulBamidele/Airplane-Crash-Report/README.md

 * What is the record of the number of survivors and fatalities monthly?

+* What year has the highest number of airplane crashes?

 * Compare the sum of passengers aboard, fatalities and survivors by operators including the survival and fatality rates.

 # DATA SOURCING